TonicAI/condenser/README.md

 # Requirements

 Reference the requirements.txt file for a list of required python packages.
-Also, please note that python3.6 is required.
+Also, please note that Python 3.5+ is required.